joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 \end{align*}
 $$

 To smooth camera motion, we apply a low-pass filter over the sequence of values for $p_t$, for varying $t$.
-A suitable candidate for such filter is the moving average, where we substitute the value for each $p_t$ by the average of the values within its neighbourhood:
+A suitable candidate for such filter is the moving average, where we substitute the value for each $p_t$ by the average of the values within its temporal neighbourhood:

 $$
 \begin{align*}